Anivice/80386-ASM/README.md

-# Intel 80386 Assembly Guide
+# Dumb Shit Guide to Intel 80386 Assembly

-Welcome to the Intel 80386 assembly programming guide!
+Welcome to Dumb Shit Guide Intel 80386 assembly!
-This resource provides a comprehensive walkthrough for writing functional Intel 80386 code in both Real Mode and Protected Mode.
+This resource provides a comprehensive walkthrough for writing functional Intel 80386 code in both Real Mode and Protected Mode (Seriously, it really is a tutorial, I'm not even kidding here).

 ## Table of Contents